TechNoobForSale/Benchmarking-For-Dummies/Benchmarking Guide.md

     The one above is a **good** flow.
 You always want to have a flow that big.
-Everything is smooth.
+Everything is smooth and it goes where it should.

      -> Data -> Data -> Data -------------------------------------------------> CPU   -(x) GPU